 This bill amends existing laws regarding county sales and use taxes specifically for capital improvements.
-It allows counties to refer changes in the allocation or distribution of revenues from these taxes to voters.
-Additionally, it prohibits municipalities from pledging revenues from county sales and use taxes for the repayment of bonds.
-The bill also clarifies the process for counties to change the designated use of tax revenues, ensuring that any changes in allocation or distribution must be approved by voters.
+It allows counties to refer changes in the allocation or distribution of revenues from these taxes to voters, ensuring that any modifications are subject to public approval.
+The bill also prohibits municipalities from pledging revenues from the county sales and use tax for the repayment of bonds, thereby safeguarding these funds for their intended purposes.

 Old version SB394 V2 - 3-13-2025 02:33 PM: 14-164-337(a), 26-74-208(c), 03-13-2025, 26-74-214(c)